 For example, Iowa has two clearly stated management objectives for muskellunge: (i) to achieve an adult density of 0.1 – 0.15 fish/acre, and (ii) to provide a catch rate of one fish for every 70 – 100 hours of angling effort (Christianson et al. 1988).
 Most anglers prefer larger flies and larger fly rods.
-Some even use a 12wt fly rod with the best budget fly reels for big fish.
+Some use a 12wt fly rod with cheap and affordable fly reels under $50 for landing bigger fish.

 Similarly, a key management objective in Missouri is to maintain a density and size structure of muskellunge populations that results in average angler catch rates of one muskellunge, at least 36 inches in length, for every 20 – 40 hours of angler effort (i.e., CUE of 0.025 – 0.050) (Boone 2007, Boone et al. 2007).

 In Michigan, one of the stated objectives for muskellunge management is to maintain muskellunge densities of at least 0.3 fish/acre while maintaining exploitation rates below 5% annually.